-General operating expenses, excluding depreciation, totaled \$703,869 for the year ended December 31, 2022, representing an increase of \$66,890, or 10.5%, from \$636,979 for the year ended December 31, 2021.
-The increase is primarily due to an increase in OPEB expenses of about \$48,500, due to a decline in the discount rate used for the calculation, and health benefits costs of approximately \$6,800 mostly due to an increase in prescription payments, worker compensation costs due to higher settlement claims, and a decrease in employee contribution rates.
+General operating expenses, excluding depreciation, totaled \$657,195 for the year ended December 31, 2022, representing an increase of \$20,216, or 3.2%, from \$636,979 for the year ended December 31, 2021.
+The increase is primarily due to an increase in OPEB expenses of about \$48,500, due to a decline in the discount rate used for the calculation, health benefits costs of approximately \$6,800 mostly due to an increase in prescription payments, worker compensation costs due to higher settlement claims, and a decrease in employee health benefit contribution rates.
+The overall increase was partially offset by a decrease in pension expense of \$46,700.
 These costs are allocated to all the functional categories of the operating expenses, and the net increase in these items is seen in each category discussed below.

-Maintenance expenses increased by \$16,272 or 6.2% to \$278,403 for the year ended December 31, 2022 from \$262,131 for the year ended December 31, 2021.
-Apart from the increases in OPEB expenses and health benefits, this increase also resulted from increased roadway maintenance expense for guiderail repairs and increased fuel expense due to a general rise in gas prices.
-The overall increase in maintenance expenses was partially offset by a large decrease, approximately \$10,600, in snow and severe weather expenses due to fewer significant storm events in 2022, along with decreases in overtime expense, bad debt expense, and an increase in recoveries for damages.
+Maintenance expenses decreased by \$6,159 or 2.3% to \$255,972 for the year ended December 31, 2022 from \$262,131 for the year ended December 31, 2021.
+The overall decrease in maintenance expenses was attributable to a large decrease, approximately \$10,600, in snow and severe weather expenses due to fewer significant storm events in 2022, along with decreases in overtime expense, and an increase in recoveries for damage to Authority property.
+The overall decrease was partially offset by increases in OPEB expenses and health benefits, increased roadway maintenance expense for guiderail repairs, and increased fuel expense due to a general rise in gas prices.

-Toll collection costs increased by \$24,513 or 13.2% to \$209,589 for the year ended December 31, 2022 from \$185,076 for the year ended December 31, 2021.
-This increase resulted mostly from higher banking and credit card fees which was due to an increase in traffic volume in 2022 as compared to 2021 as well as an increase in the contractual rate for NJ-EZPass expenses owed by the Authority.
-The increase was also due to higher violation collection charges due to a relative increase in the number of violations as well as a continued increase in collection efforts.
+Toll collection costs increased by \$11,070 or 6.0% to \$196,146 for the year ended December 31, 2022 from \$185,076 for the year ended December 31, 2021.
+This increase resulted mostly from higher banking and credit card fees which was due to an increase in traffic volume in 2022 as compared to 2021 as well as an increase in the contractual percentage owed by the Authority for shared New Jersey E-ZPass expenses.
+The increase was also due to higher amounts paid under the New Jersey E-ZPass contract based on a percentage of administrative fees collected due to a relative increase in the number of violations as well as a continued increase in collection efforts.

-State police and traffic control costs increased by \$13,908 or 12.4% to \$126,067 for the year ended December 31, 2022 from \$112,159 for the year ended December 31, 2021.
+State police and traffic control costs increased by \$10,706 or 9.5% to \$122,865 for the year ended December 31, 2022 from \$112,159 for the year ended December 31, 2021.
 The primary reason for this increase is higher trooper costs due to a contractual increase in the fringe benefits rates (primarily pension and health benefits) and higher trooper compensation.
 Trooper compensation increased as the trooper count in 2022 was higher than in 2021 and also due to more overtime due to an increase in trooper support for construction activity.

-Technology costs increased by \$1,392 or 4.9% to \$29,944 for the year ended December 31, 2022 from \$28,552 for the year ended December 31, 2021.
-Technology costs increased from higher software licensing cost.
-The increases were partially offset by decreased computer hardware expense, equipment and fiber optic maintenance, and services provided by temporary analysts.
+Technology costs decreased by \$749 or 2.6% to \$27,803 for the year ended December 31, 2022 from \$28,552 for the year ended December 31, 2021.
+The overall decrease was due to decreased computer hardware expense, equipment and fiber optic maintenance, and services provided by temporary analysts.
+The decrease was partially offset by increased software licensing cost.

-General administrative expenses increased by \$10,805 or 22.0% to \$59,866 for the year ended December 31, 2022 from \$49,061 for the year ended December 31, 2021.
+General administrative expenses increased by \$5,348 or 10.9% to \$54,409 for the year ended December 31, 2022 from \$49,061 for the year ended December 31, 2021.
 This mainly resulted from the settlement of several cases, and in casualty insurance costs due to overall industry trends.
 The overall increase was partially offset by a decrease in outside counsel fees.